 8. Obey pedestrian laws

 While it is frustrating to lose your momentum at a crosswalk, try jogging in place instead of darting across the road when that orange hand is lit.
 Like I said in point 2, you have to assume that drivers are not paying attention.
-Resist the urge to shrug your shoulders and think, “they will slow down.”
+Resist the urge to shrug your shoulders and think, they will slow down.??
 Here is a great overview of pedestrian laws.
+As long as you obey pedestrian laws, if you ever find yourself in an accident you’ll have the advantage of a pedestrian accident lawyer that specializes in your case on your side when you’re not in the wrong, discover more here.

 9. Avoid the bike lane